Contact three-manifolds with exactly two simple Reeb orbits: Introduction

 \begin{theorem} Let $Y$ be a closed three-manifold, and let $\lambda$ be a contact form on $Y$ with exactly two simple Reeb orbits.
 Then $\lambda$ is nondegenerate, and moreover both simple Reeb orbits are irrationally elliptic. \end{theorem}

-Theorem~\ref{thm:nondeg} might seem surprising in view of known results about critical points on finite dimensional manifolds.
-For example, on the two-torus, the minimal number of critical points of a function is three, and necessarily these critical points can not all be nondegenerate.
+Theorem~\ref{thm:nondeg} might seem surprising in view of known results about critical points of real-valued functions on finite dimensional manifolds.
+For example, on the two-torus, the minimal number of critical points is three, and when there are only three critical points they cannot all be nondegenerate.
 We refer the reader to Remark~\ref{rem:pseudo} for related discussion.

 As a corollary of Theorem~\ref{thm:nondeg}, we obtain the following topological constraint:

 \begin{corollary} Let $Y$ be a closed three-manifold, and let $\lambda$ be a contact form on $Y$ with exactly two simple Reeb orbits.
 Then $Y$ is diffeomorphic to a lens space\footnote{Here and below, our convention is that $S^3$ is a lens space, but $S^1 \times S^2$ is not.}.
 Moreover, the two simple Reeb orbits are the core circles of a genus one Heegaard splitting of $Y$. \end{corollary}